raspberrypilearning/amazing-image-identifier/en/step_2.md

 --- /task ---

 The script may take several minutes, or more, to complete the setup, depending on the speed of your computer and your internet connection.
 While this is happening, it will display a lot of messages.
 You don't need to worry about reading those — they're mostly just the program telling you what it's doing.
-When program has completed its work, you will see a new line on which you can enter commands in your terminal.
+When the program has completed its work, you will see a new line on which you can enter commands in your terminal.
 Then you can move on with the rest of the project.

 --- /collapse ---